jmayer913/JMayer-Web-Mvc-Library/README.md

 * If the data object deletion is successful, a 302 (Redirect) to Index will be returned by the controller or json of the Account object will be returned by the controller.
 The return action is controlled by the IsCUDActionRedirectedOnSuccess property.
 * If a DataObjectUpdateConflictException is thrown, a 409 (Conflict) response will be returned by the controller.
 The IsDetailsIncludedInNegativeResponse property controls if a ProblemDetails object is returned or not.
-* If a IDNotFoundException is thrown, a 404 (Not Found) response will be returned by the controller.
+* If a DataObjectIDNotFoundException is thrown, a 404 (Not Found) response will be returned by the controller.
 The IsDetailsIncludedInNegativeResponse property controls if a ProblemDetails object is returned or not.
 * If any other exception is thrown, a 500 (Internal Server Error) response will be returned by the controller.
 The IsDetailsIncludedInNegativeResponse property controls if a ProblemDetails object is returned or not.

 ### GET Edit View